-During the first cycle of the regional planning process, several lessons and opportunities for improvement were identified pertaining to the regional planning process and its deliverables following a thorough review of the regional planning process, discussions with regional Study Teams consisting of LDCs and IESO, and input from the OEB Regional Planning Process Advisory Group ("RPPAG").
+During the first and second cycle of the regional planning process, several lessons and opportunities for improvement were identified pertaining to the regional planning process and its deliverables following a thorough review of the regional planning process, discussions with regional Technical Working Group consisting of LDCs and IESO, and input from the OEB Regional Planning Process Advisory Group ("RPPAG").
 Hydro One implemented several measures to improve the existing consultation, planning processes and deliverables.
-Based on the feedback and lessons learned, Hydro One developed and implemented several improvements to the planning process to address end-of-life (EOL)2 needs of major high voltage equipment, data gathering, consultation processes and reports in the NA and RIP phases.
+Based on feedback and lessons learned, Hydro One developed and implemented several improvements to the planning process to address asset replacement needs of major high voltage equipment within a 10 year horizon.
+These needs and their recommended plans for replacement are now documented in the NA and RIP reports..